rodrigues-oscar/rodrigues-oscar.github.io/_pages/index.md

 ---
 layout: single
-classes: wide
 title: Welcome to my portfolio!
 permalink: /
 author_profile: true
+toc: true

+header:
+  overlay_image: /assets/images/homepagebanner.png
+  overlay_color: "#000"
+  overlay_filter: "0.5"
+excerpt: ""
 ---

+# About Me #

 Hello!
 My name is Oscar and I'm an aspiring data scientist!

 I have a combined 3 years of experience working as an analyst in Business Intelligence and Operations.
 I have a strong foundation in data analytics, statistics, and Python/SQL programming from my education as an Electrical Engineering graduate.

-I currently work at Stellantis as an ADAS Operations Engineer where I lead the effort to maintain the operational design domain of our autonomous vehicle fleet.
-Previously, I worked at SPM Automation as a Data Analyst, where I implemented the entire data warehousing process - all the way from data collection to presenting insights to technical and non-technical stakeholders.

 In my free time, I'm focusing on learning more about machine learning and deep learning by challenging myself with online certifcations and specializations.

+# Why am I passionate about Data Science? #

+* **Exploring New Industries**: When working a project, you need to learn more about the company and the industry to really understand the data you're working with.
+I find that after I'm done working a project, I've learnt so much more about that industry and have a sense of appreciation for people within that field and the intricacies of their jobs.
+* **Data Cleaning**: Not sure if its my OCD but there's nothing better than a set of nicely cleaned and formatted data.
+Even though sometimes it can be time consuming, completing the task of data cleaning just feels very rewarding - kinda like sitting down on your couch after a long day of doing chores.

+If you share a passion for data science similar to myself, I'd love to connect!